samaradel/www_threefold/www.threefoldtoken.com/content/ito/ito.md

 ## Price per Token

-The ITO price is a 50% discount to the Token price in our public token offering (PTO).
+The ITO price is $5 per Token.
-We expect the starting PTO price to be USD 10 per Token - so the ITO price would be USD 5 per Token.

 ## Lock-up Period

 Without consent from the Foundation, Internal Token Offering investors will not be allowed to sell their Tokens for a period of six months after the original investment.

 ## Target Amount

-We are issuing up to 1,000,000 Tokens for the Internal Token Offering (ITO).
+We are issuing up to 1,200,000 Tokens for the Internal Token Offering (ITO).

 ## Use of Proceeds for the ITO